 Everyone knows Julie Andrews from the musical films The Sound of Music and Mary Poppins.
 They’re classic household films that fill the ears of everyone who listens and sings along.
-Everyone remembers Julie Andrews’ iconic four-octave voice.
+Most memorable, of course, is Julie Andrews’ iconic four-octave voice.

 However, in 1997 Andrews endured some throat damage that cost her the singing voice we all know and love.
-Many have questioned what actually happened over the years.
-Andrews has addressed what happened to her voice and how she’s coping with it now.
+Many have questioned what actually happened over the years and Andrews herself has addressed what transpired with her voice and how she’s coping with it now.

-Julie Andrews was just over 60 years old when the incident happened.
-She was still as active as ever in her singing career at the time.
+Julie Andrews was just over 60 years old, and still just as active as ever in her singing career, when the incident happened.
 After a trip to the doctor, she learned that she had non-cancerous vocal nodules in her throat.
-The removal of nodes is a standard procedure that many singers go through to be able to sing safely again; unfortunately, Julie’s surgery went awry.
+While the removal of nodes is a standard procedure that many singers undergo in order to be able to sing safely again, unfortunately Julie’s surgery went awry.

-In 1999, she filed a lawsuit against the man who performed the surgery on her throat.
-She alleged medical malpractice.
-Andrews commented on her loss of vocal strength as a ‘devastating blow,’ according to The Washington Post.
+In 1999, she filed a lawsuit against the man who performed the surgery on her throat, alleging medical malpractice.
+Andrews commented on her loss of vocal strength as a “devastating blow,” according to The Washington Post.

 The lawsuit was settled in 2000, but the details were not disclosed.
 The only thing released to the public was a statement by Andrews herself regarding the situation.
-From there the only thing she could do was try to sing as best she could and try to live a normal lifestyle.
+From there, all she could do was try to sing as best she could and try to live a normal lifestyle.

-In a 2013 interview, the singer talked about losing her voice and how she dealt with the loss of her memorable vocals.
+In a 2013 interview, the singer talked about losing her voice and how she has tried to cope with it.
 “God, I miss it,” she said in regards to her singing abilities.
 “There’s nothing more beautiful than singing with a big, big orchestra… and I had music my whole life.
 And she [her daughter] said, ‘Mum, you’ve just found a new way of using your voice.'”

-Singing continues to make her happy and help her live a fulfilled life.
+Singing continues to make her happy and adds to what has been a very fulfilling life.

 Do you remember Julie Andrews’ stunning vocals in The Sound of Music and Mary Poppins?
 If you do, be sure to share this article with your friends!